Understanding Scenario Output

 This video reviews the scenario output in PPA.
 Duration 6 min.

 The results of the PPA scenario output are divided into 6 tabs:

 All output views are read-only except the Projects tab, where you can move projects between the included/excluded lists and rerun or take other actions on the scenario.

 The Scorecard tab provides a high-level overview of the output.
 The Optimization field is displayed at the top, and the pie charts represent the project types that fall into the included as well as excluded category.
 Note that the optimization value will be prorated based on the percent of the project that is included in the scenario.
 If you have a project where only a portion of it is included in the scenario, both the cost and value sides are prorated.
-So you have a project with optimization value 1000 and 50% of it is included in the scenario, you'll get a prorated value of 500, which will contribute to the overall "score" of the scenario.
+So if you have a project with optimization value 1000 and 50% of it is included in the scenario, you'll get a prorated optimization value of 500, which will contribute to the overall "score" of the scenario.

 The Info icon displays the prorated value and the original value.
 See Thresholds and Defaults for more details on adjustments affecting proration.